rasiondetrehasarrived/rasiondetrehasarrived/README.md

 - i am a real life cosplayer and i have cosplays of two time, that smiley thing from smiley archives/demise skin for noli, and tixful... yeha...

 - i looooove badware and agent jjajang from crob yeah my comf characters

+- i simp for dyle im sorry but hes so...

   thats it

 ---